symfony/symfony-docs/messenger.rst

 By default, the worker processes messages synchronously using :class:`Symfony\\Component\\Messenger\\Execution\\SyncMessageExecutionStrategy`.

-To customize how messages are processed, for example to run them in parallel, implement :class:`Symfony\\Component\\Messenger\\Execution\\MessageExecutionStrategyInterface` and pass an instance to the ``Worker`` constructor::
+Running messages in parallel is already covered by :class:`Symfony\\Component\\Messenger\\Execution\\ParallelExecutionStrategy`, which the :ref:`--concurrency option <messenger-concurrency>` uses.
+To customize how messages are processed in some other way, implement :class:`Symfony\\Component\\Messenger\\Execution\\MessageExecutionStrategyInterface` and pass an instance to the ``Worker`` constructor::